 Black Life: Nina Collins, Eisa Davis, Geetha Ramanathan, Dawn L. Troupe, and John Wilkins in Conversation

-In conjunction with BAMPFA’s presentation of Kathleen Collins’s Losing Ground, the Black Life series, and the Oakland Theater Project, join us for a live conversation and Q&A about Collins’s work as a writer and filmmaker.
+In conjunction with BAMPFA’s presentation of Kathleen Collins’s Losing Ground, the Black Life series, and the Oakland Theater Project, watch a recording of a live conversation and Q&A about Collins’s work as a writer and filmmaker.

 Nina Lorez Collins is a writer and entrepreneur and manages the literary estate of her late mother, Kathleen Collins.
 She is the founder of The Woolfer, a social platform and website for like-minded women over forty, and the author of What Would Virginia Woolf Do?
 And Other Questions I Ask Myself as I Attempt to Age Without Apology.
 Collins has a long professional background in book publishing, as a literary scout and as an agent.
 She serves as a trustee of the Brooklyn Public Library and board member of the publishing house Spiegel & Grau.

 Eisa Davis is an award-winning multidisciplinary artist working on screen, on and off Broadway, and in hybrid performance spaces.
 She is codirector of the premiere of Kathleen Collins’s Begin the Beguine: A Quartet of One Acts for Performance Space New York in conjunction with Oakland Theater Project, Alliance for Downtown NY / En Garde Arts / The Tank, New Georges, and AFROFEMONONOMY // WORK THE ROOTS.
 She has originated roles in The Secret Life of Bees, Preludes, This, and Passing Strange.
 Her own works include two albums (Something Else and Tinctures), The Essentialisn’t (2020 Creative Capital Award), Bulrusher (Pulitzer finalist), and Angela’s Mixtape.